wak1616/PAC/README.md

 * PAC schedules the **first available** opening (same day).
 * If no ER spot is open, you may schedule in any open space (short or long)
 * If no same day spots are available for that provider, send an **ICP** communication to the Patient Care Team of that region and mark **urgent**.
-* If the patient’s provider is out of the office, schedule with another provider in the region and note in the details their provider is out. **Check availability for all office locations in the region** **to include smaller satellite offices.**
+* If the patient's provider is out of the office, schedule with another provider in the region and note in the details their provider is out. **Check availability for all office locations in the region** **to include smaller satellite offices.**
 * **Dr. Banker** (CFS): Triaged by an **OD first** for emergency appts.
 For retina emergency referrals (e.g. detachment or tear), send an ICP message to Dr. Banker's team marked **urgent**. **Do not schedule**.
 * If it's **3:30 PM–5:00 PM**:
   * Attempt a warm transfer to the office.